-- > Students will explore imperialism from a variety of perspectives such as missionaries, indigenous people, women, merchants/business people, and government officials. - > Students will trace how imperial powers politically and economically controlled territories and people including direct and indirect rule in Africa (South Africa, Congo, and one other territory), India, Indochina, and spheres of influence in China.
+- Students will explore imperialism from a variety of perspectives such as those of missionaries, indigenous peoples, women, merchants/business people, and government officials. - Students will trace how imperial powers politically and economically controlled territories and people, including direct and indirect rule in Africa (South Africa, Congo, and one other territory), India, Indochina, and spheres of influence in China.